strimzi/strimzi.github.io/_posts/2023-03-06-opentelemetry.md

 Of course, OpenTelemetry can be used to add tracing to your application as well.
 The purpose is about having end-to-end tracing information from producer to consumer, not only related to the components where the messages are flowing through (i.e. HTTP bridge).
 This is not something Strimzi specific but it is mostly about using the OpenTelemetry instrumentation libraries.
+The Java HTTP clients, we used before together with the bridge, are good examples of instrumenting an application using OpenTelemetry.
 In order to help community users to a smoother approach on instrumenting their application, you can find more details on the Strimzi documentation about [Initializing tracing for Kafka clients](https://strimzi.io/docs/operators/latest/deploying.html#proc-configuring-tracers-kafka-clients-str).
 The documentation guide your through instrumenting Kafka client API based applications as well as Kafka Streams ones.